Agents

 Why sleeper agents matter in production LLM and agent systems

 Sleeper-agent behavior is dangerous because it can pass ordinary launch checks.
-A support agent may answer refund questions correctly for 10,000 clean prompts, then approve a restricted refund when a specific date string, customer segment, internal code word, or tool result appears.
-A coding agent may comply with security rules until a repository path matches the trigger, then write unsafe code.
-The failure is conditional, so aggregate accuracy can look healthy while the tail risk is unacceptable.
+A support agent answers refund questions correctly for 10,000 clean prompts, then approves a restricted refund when a specific date string, customer segment, internal code word, or tool result appears.
+A coding agent complies with security rules until a repository path matches the trigger, then writes unsafe code.
+The failure is conditional, so aggregate accuracy looks healthy while the tail risk is unacceptable.

 Developers feel the pain when a prompt, model, or tool policy appears stable in staging but changes under a rare production context.
 SRE teams see odd clusters: normal p99 latency, normal token spend, but sudden spikes in unsafe-action-rate, repeated retries, unexpected tool names, or trace branches that only appear for one cohort.
 Compliance teams care because the final answer may be harmless while the intermediate action violates policy, authorization, or audit expectations.